New data protection law and CCTV

 Under existing data protection rules and the surveillance code of conduct, you are perfectly within your rights to install CCTV cameras in your workplace as long as they are a “necessary and proportionate response to a real and pressing problem”.

 These problems clearly include crime, but also antisocial behaviour and anything likely to cause risk such as monitoring areas where congestion can be an issue.
-Or these days, where you can spot behaviours which may be linked to preparations for acts of terrorism.
+Or these days, where you can spot behaviours that may be linked to preparations for acts of terrorism.

 The Code is clear that your organisation must have carried out – or commissioned via your commercial CCTV installer – an assessment of the privacy impact.